AdobeDocs/commerce-webapi/src/pages/graphql/usage/api-response.md

 # GraphQL status codes and responses

-Each GraphQl API call returns a HTTP status code and a response payload.
+Each GraphQL API call returns a HTTP status code and a response payload.
 When an error occurs, the response payload returns an error message.

 ### HTTP status codes

-Each GraphQl API call returns an HTTP status code that reflects the result of a request:
+Each GraphQL API call returns an HTTP status code that reflects the result of a request:

 HTTP code | Meaning | Description
 --- | --- | ---